trex2000/Homey/README.md

 I've chosen a more lightweight server instead of apache.
-It has php/cgi addon and also mysql support Install instructions here: http://www.everydaylinuxuser.com/2013/06/setting-up-personal-web-server-on.html
+It has php/cgi addon and also mysql support Install instructions here: http://www.everydaylinuxuser.com/2013/06/setting-up-personal-web-server-on.html PhpMyadmin will come handy when handling the databases.